crew profile

 Paid Crew and Volunteers: Delegating to, and supporting paid and volunteer crew is your second role.
 The Mate needs to have a good idea of the nautical knowledge and capabilities of each member.
 If not, people could genuinely get hurt.
 For example, if you send the new deckie 80′ up the mast to wiggle the dodgy cable on the Wind Indicator – and just assume they’re comfortable going aloft and know where and how to clip on – they could fall to their death.
 That’s a sobering thought.

 You also need to know what’s expected from – and by – each person.
 Scenario: You’re 3 days into a fully booked, 14 day voyage.
-The heads need cleaning while the guests are occupied up on deck, and the skipper has asked for the Main Topsail to be hoisted.
+The heads need cleaning while the guests are occupied up on deck.
+But the skipper has asked for the Main Topsail to be hoisted.
 You have a paid Deckhand and a Volunteer.
 Who do you assign to each task?
 The Volunteer is generously giving their time, surely you can’t have them scrubbing a toilet?
 But the Deckhand is there to help with deck tasks, right?

-Here’s a little more info for our scenario: Our deckhand started 3 months ago, and while they were shown how to prepare the topsail once during their training day, this is the first time it’s being used this season.
+Here’s a little more info for our scenario.
+Our deckhand started 3 months ago, and while they were shown how to prepare the topsail once during their training day, this is the first time it’s being used this season.
 You can see that they are apprehensive as they search for the right sail bag and their stress level increases as the guests gather round, eagerly awaiting instruction.
 Our volunteer on the other hand has been crewing on this ship for 5 years.
 They not only know how to prep the topsail, they are aware of all the annoying ways it can get jammed on the way up and how to deal with it if it does.
-The volunteer also has a lot of experience in leading novice sailing guests – they have a brilliant way of explaining just enough so people understand the big picture without getting bogged down with the details.
+The volunteer also has a lot of experience in leading novice sailing guests.
+They have a brilliant way of explaining just enough so people understand the big picture without getting bogged down with the details.

 So, who cleans the heads?